jnguyen1991/KaggleNotebooks/README.md

     * Used CNN with accuracy of 98.5% accuracy
   * Redbull and Blood Pressure Statistic Analysis and NN
     * Uses some basic statistics check and visualizations of differences
     * Uses simple NN to perform a regression with MAE evaluation
+  * Panic Disorder Detection
+    * Visualizations of properties of positive class
+    * Random Forest Tree Regression